leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 * Creating two mutable references in the same scope to see that RefCell<T> will panic.

-* Notice that the code panicked with the message already borrowed: BorrowMutError.
+* Notice that the code panic with the message already borrowed: BorrowMutError.
 This is how RefCell<T> handles violations of the borrowing rules at runtime.

 * Catching borrowing errors at runtime may cause mistakes to be found later in the development process and incur a small runtime performance penalty.
 However, using RefCell<T> allows for the creation of mock objects that can modify themselves and provide more functionality than regular references.
 Despite its trade-offs, RefCell<T> can be used to achieve this.